 Better Way to Play the Lower Correlation with Other Markets

-The very nature of currency trading allows traders and investors to proﬁt in down as well as up markets.
-There’s always a trend to be played in some pair or time frame, and the almost interchangeable nature of retail forex and commodity trading means that skilled forex traders can as easily exploit developments via certain commodities, making it easier still to ﬁnd worthwhile opportunities when other retail markets are more challenging.
+The very nature of currency trading allows traders and investors in forex to proﬁt in down as well as up markets.
+There’s always a trend to be played in some pair or time frame, and the almost interchangeable nature of retail forex and commodity trading means that skilled forex traders can as easily exploit developments via certain commodities, making it easier still to ﬁnd worthwhile opportunities when other retail forex markets are more challenging.
 In other words, forex’s low correlation to other markets means you’re not forced into the same crowded and often overpriced assets like investors in other markets are.

 Transparency: You Know Your Experts’ Track Records and Current Performance